Intro to Blackjack

 Note that on most tables, the dealer will hit her 17 if it's a soft 17, meaning that it has an ace that counts as 11, and is therefore unbustable.

 If the dealer busts, all the players who are still alive, win.
 But if you've already busted, it doesn't matter that the dealer also busted later, you still lose.
-This is the source of the casino's advantage in blackjack: if you both bust, you still lose.
+This is one of the reasons the casino has an advantage in blackjack: if you both bust, you still lose.

 Face-cards (J, Q, K) count as ten.
 An ace counts as 11, unless an 11 would cause a bust, in which case the ace counts as 1.